 Policy CSR 1.1.2 - Transportation Air Quality Impacts.
-As discussed throughout this justification statement and as provided in the enclosed traffic study, this project allows for the co-location of
+As discussed throughout this justification statement and as provided in the enclosed traffic study, this project allows for the co-location of equestrian venues and provides for quality housing within close proximity of the existing showgrounds and new equestrian facilities.
+This limits unnecessary conflicts and vehicle travel and allows for alternative modes of transportation to the showgrounds.

 Policy PR 1.1.1 - Recreational Land - this policy inspires to have 10 acres of land for every 1,000 residents.
-This project has many acres of recreational space in the form of a golf facility, play field, and other outdoor nodes.
+This project has many acres of recreational space in the form of a golf facility, playfield, and other outdoor nodes.
 Furthermore, the Village as of 2020 has 1281 acres of parks and recreation facilities which is over double what is needed for the population.